wix-incubator/playable/docs/player-public-methods.md

 player.setMainUIShouldAlwaysShow(true);
 ```

-Method for allowing main ui to be always shown despite the playback status and the cursor position
+Method for allowing main ui to be always shown despite the playback state and the cursor position

 <div class="method-list">
   <table>